moraneus/RV-with-Allens-interval/README.md

    * B end - check if B starts and end same as A.
 ```

+# Runing the program
+## The program contains 3 file:
+1.

 # Output Example
 ```
 [INFO]: y START at 14 TIME [14, _)